Helen Williams BVSc CertCHP ECBHM FHEA MRCVS

 Janet Davies takes care of all the equipment, cleaning, sterilising and organising it so that we are fully equipped when you need us.

-Alistair is one of our Farm Practice technicians, with his main duties being looking after inpatients on the yard and taking the students disbudding and foot trimming, as well as assisting the vets to help complete tasks.
-Alistair is currently working towards the Diploma in Cattle Foot Trimming.
+Alistair is one of our Farm Practice technicians and qualified foot trimmers.
+His main duties being looking after inpatients on the yard and taking the students disbudding and foot trimming, as well as assisting the vets to help complete tasks.
+Alistair holds the Diploma in Cattle Foot Trimming.
 Having been brought up on a family dairy farm he has keen interest working with dairy stock.
-Outside of work Alistair enjoys playing football and following his team Nottingham forest.